GatorEducator/java-assignment-starter-100-01/README.md

 GatorGrader example that contains a starter to a Java programming project: https://github.com/GatorEducator/java-assignment-starter-100-01

-This is companion "solution" repository (i.e., the repository used by instructors): https://github.com/GatorEducator/java-assignment-solution-100-01
+This is the companion "solution" repository (i.e., the repository used by instructors): https://github.com/GatorEducator/java-assignment-solution-100-01

 Learn more about GatorGrader and its supported checks by visiting this web site: